wp-plugins/bulletproof-security/readme.txt

  htaccess protection is one click website security.
 BPS has a built in File Editor, File Uploader and File Downloader to make managing the BPS files and your website security fast and simple.

-= Are there any known conflicts with other WordPress Plugins? =

-One possible conflict may exist with BuddyPress-Facebook Connect.
- Bug fixes completed as of BPS .45.5 for: Ozh' Admin Drop Down Menu, ComicPress, Simple Facebook Connect and W3 Total Cache.
-If you know of a plugin that conflicts with BulletProof Security please notify AITpro.com.

-= Are there any known conflicts with any WordPress Themes? =
+= Are there any known conflicts with other WordPress Plugins or Themes? =

-No. But there is a known issue with WordPress Themes that are using TimThumb.
-A fix has been implemented as of BPS .45.6.
+Please check the BPS compatibility testing page  http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/

 = Can I add my own .htaccess code to the BulletProof .htaccess files? =